secretstartups/handbook/customer-success/professional-services-engineering/remote-training-session-setup/index.html.md

 ---
 layout: handbook-page-toc
 title: "Professional Services Remote Training Session Setup and Reporting"
-description: "Explore how a GitLab Professional Services Trainer can setup and deliver a remote training."
+description: "Explore how a GitLab Professional Services team members can setup and deliver a remote training."

 ---